tanksdude/automated-reddit-video-tool/README.md

 0. install the programs listed above (or change the script as you need)
 1. Obtain the comment you wish to be read aloud.
 Paste it into a text file.
+2. (Non-developer step) Open the command line and `cd` to where you placed this project.
+For example, `cd C:/Users/<name>/Desktop/automated-reddit-video-tool`.
-2. Split the comment by sentences: `py -3 comment_splitter.py [comment input file] [line-by-line output name]` (run this through the command line, in case you didn't know)
+3. Split the comment by sentences: `py -3 comment_splitter.py [comment input file] [line-by-line output name]` (non-developers: run this through the command line)
-3. (Optional) Manually edit the output file to adjust anything you want.
+4. (Optional) Manually edit the output file to adjust anything you want.
 For example, extra pauses when reading a comma-separated list or splitting after emojis.
-4. (Optional) Generate a test image of the full comment, so you can change the font size and image size and stuff: `py -3 comment_test_image.py [line-by-line input file] [png file output name]`
+5. (Optional) Generate a test image of the full comment, so you can change the font size and image size and stuff: `py -3 comment_test_image.py [line-by-line input file] [png file output name]`
-5. Take that output and have it read aloud: `py -3 comment_to_speech.py [line-by-line input file] [mp4 file names]` (have a "$" in the mp4 name, because that's where the numbers will go)
+6. Take that output and have it read aloud: `py -3 comment_to_speech.py [line-by-line input file] [mp4 file names]` (have a "$" in the MP4 name, because that's where the numbers will go)
-6. Note: To edit the parameters of the final output, you will need to edit the constants at the top of `comment_to_speech.py`.
+7. Note: To edit the parameters of the final output, you will need to edit the constants at the top of `comment_to_speech.py`.
 The font is Verdana because that's what Reddit uses.
-7. Throw the mp4 files into your favorite video editor and do what you want!
+8. Throw the MP4 files into your favorite video editor and do what you want!
-8. (Optional) There's an AutoHotkey script included with this project (`kdenlive_size_adjustment.ahk`) to speed up editing in Kdenlive, since Kdenlive scales the video and I didn't want that.
+9. (Optional) There's an AutoHotkey script included with this project (`kdenlive_size_adjustment.ahk`) to speed up editing in Kdenlive, since Kdenlive scales the video and I didn't want that.

 There are ways to further automate this process but that's beyond the scope of this project.